cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 ## Retracting/Readmitting a comment

+`PATCH /apps/{app-id}/comments/{comment-id}`

 `PATCH /secured/filesystem/entry/{entry-id}/comments/{comment-id}`

-This endpoint allows an authenticated user to retract a given commment on a given file or folder.
+This endpoint allows an authenticated user to retract a given comment on a given app, file, or folder.
+`app-id` is the UUID of the app.
-`entry-id` is the UUID of the file or folder, and `comment-id` is the UUID of the comment.
-The user must either be an owner of the file or folder, or the user must be the commenter.
+`entry-id` is the UUID of the file or folder.
+`comment-id` is the UUID of the comment.
+The user must either be an owner of the app, file, or folder, or the user must be the commenter.

 This endpoint also allows an authenticated user to readmit a retracted comment.
-Again, `entry-id` is the UUID of the file or folder, and `comment-id` is the UUID of the comment.
-The user must be the same user who retracted the comment.
+In this case, the user must be the same user who retracted the comment.

 ### Request